401(k) vs. Life Insurance: Which Is Better for Retirement?

 A life insurance retirement plan (LIRP) is a strategy that utilizes the cash value component of a permanent life insurance policy to provide retirement income.
 The policyholder contributes premiums that exceed the cost of insurance, allowing the excess to accumulate in a cash value account, which grows tax-deferred.

 Generally, permanent life insurance has two components: the death benefit and cash value.
-Having these leads to a higher insurance rate.
+Having these leads to higher life insurance rates.

 The death benefit is the amount beneficiaries receive when the policyholder dies.
 Cash value is the savings component of a permanent life insurance policy, such as whole life and universal life.
 It’s invested and may earn interest.
-You can access it after a certain amount of time.
+You can access it after a certain amount of time, making life insurance as a retirement plan an option.

 401(k)